ollama/ollama/README.md

 ## API

+### `GET /models`

+Returns a list of available models

 ### `POST /generate`

+Generates completions as a series of JSON objects

 model: `string` - The name of the model to use in the `models` folder.
 prompt: `string` - The prompt to use.